 The Powder Puff charm (shown close up) was the first of many MLP charms.
 She is molded in the same style as a pony charm from Hasbro's Charmkins collection named My Pony Pixie.
 Powder Puff is lavender with white hair, with three purple hearts as her symbol.
 She holds a pink flower on her mouth and has one on her tail.
 She hands from a lavender & white arch hook, similar to the piece on which Charmkins also hung.
 Pixie was on a pink lariat necklace while Powder Puff was on a white ribbon choker (both with lattice-style arch).

-Birthflower Ponies (all Earth Ponies) came in a set of 12 - each showing off her month's special flower.
+Birthflower Ponies (all Earth Ponies) came in a set of 12 - each showing off her month's special flower, which is the pony's name.
 You could order one for your birthday or the entire set at a special price.
 The Birthflower Ponies were only available in Years 3 and 4, yet were a part of several various offers during that time, which included the Collector Ponies, sticker album, fan club, and later, the reissue of the Pretty Parlor and Show Stable.

 All the ponies are white with curly (standard-length) dark pink hair, and light purple eyes.
 They are all in the same, traditional standing pose.
-Because of their identical colors and stance, only one was photographed (Rose).
-Their stenciled flower symbols are of various solid (both stems and petal) colors that are pictured and listed below.
-Though their symbol colors were all different, inserts that featured the Birthflower ponies were often monochromatic (earliest one is shown), and did not indicate the colors of the flowers.
+Their stenciled flower symbols are of various solid (both stems and petal) colors are shown listed below in individual photos.
+Though their symbol colors were all different, inserts that featured the Birthflower ponies were often monochromatic, and did not indicate the colors of the flowers.
 Even when they were featured in later, full-color pamphlets, The Birthflower Ponies' symbols were all shown as being dark pink.
-The illustration below is a modified image, showing their actual colors.

 January - Carnation - pink

 February - Violet - purple March - Daffodil - pink